How to Repair a Brick Chimney

 Large cracks on the chimney crown between 1/8 and 1 inch in diameter can be repaired with pre-mixed cement patch or mortar.
 Inject the repair mix into the crack with a squeeze bottle, or force it into the crack with a putty knife.

 Patch Hairline Cracks With Sealant

-Hairline or spider cracks are treated differently from large cracks since mineral particles in the patch or mortar are too large to fit in the hairline crack's narrow space.
-The solution is to use a water repellent that is highly liquid in consistency, as this will penetrate the hairline cracks.
+Hairline cracks, sometimes called spider cracks, are treated differently from large cracks since mineral particles in the patch or mortar are too large to fit in the hairline crack's narrow space.
+The solution is a masonry sealer that has a very liquid consistency which can easily penetrate the hairline cracks.
 As a bonus, this type of product will seal up all other areas of the porous crown, preventing additional hairline cracks from forming.